arunpandian7/Sentiment-Analysis/README.md

 - **H5Py** - handles .h5 and .hdf5 model files
 - **Jsonify** - converts python objects into JSON format
 ### Instructions
-If you want itpo
+If you want to run this app in your system locally, you can follow this instruction,
+1. Clone the repository using `git clone ` flow
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5OTU4Nzk2NSwtMjQzOTQ5NTExXX0=
+eyJoaXN0b3J5IjpbLTM5MDgxOTY2MSwtMjQzOTQ5NTExXX0=
 -->